andsontan/xpiks/_posts/2015-01-03-how-to-use-xpiks-part-1.markdown

 ---
 layout: post
 title: "How to use Xpiks.
-Part 1: adding and keywording"
+Part 1: adding and keywording artworks"
 date: 2015-01-03T22:17:01+02:00
 ---